MN3007 Version also available!

 What Is It?

 The PastFx Reticon Flanger is a faithful recreation and expansion of perhaps the most notorious and controversial Buffalo FX pedal of the same name.
-The original Reticon Flanger was an interpretation of the Electric Mistress pedal by Electro-Harmonix and popularised through its legendary use in countless recordings since it first arrived on the scene in the mid-1970s, perhaps most notably in the spellbinding guitarwork of David Gilmour, an early adopter of the effect who made it a mainstay of his sound upon its introduction into his rig.
+The original Reticon Flanger was an interpretation of Several Versions of Electric Mistress pedal (including 1990's Deluxe version) by Electro-Harmonix and popularised through its legendary use in countless recordings since it first arrived on the scene in the mid-1970s, perhaps most notably in the spellbinding guitarwork of David Gilmour, an early adopter of the effect who made it a mainstay of his sound upon its introduction into his rig.
 Like the classic Electric Mistress, the Reticon Flanger is remarkable for its very chewy, liquidy, and chorus-like textures at slower speeds, with trippy warbles and swooshing feedback available by experimenting with the knobs.
 Controls for shaping its tonal character, response, mix, and harmonic content, with 18 volts of headroom, make it one of the lushest EM-style flangers available today.
 The pedal stacks beautifully with dirt but shines just as bright when run clean.
 And speaking of brightness, we’ve added an internal micro switch that allows players to expand the treble range of the pedal, for those who find the stock setting a little dark for their amps or personal tastes, offering additional versatility on a circuit that is already very hard to find.

 The story behind our offering of the Reticon Flanger requires a little history.
 In early 2020, the proprietor of Buffalo FX took pre-orders for a limited run of 100 Reticon Flanger units, shipped approximately 15 pedals around March/April 2020, and then mysteriously withdrew from all public contact, with the company’s website and social media going dark shortly thereafter.
 Unfortunately, a lot of prospective customers lost out on ever receiving a pedal, and many more never had an opportunity to even acquire one in the first place.
 The whole saga was captured in real-time on a Gear Page thread dedicated to the ill-fated product’s release and collapse.
 Frankly, we don’t know (and can’t speculate) on what exactly transpired to cause this series of events to unfold as they did, nor the various contingencies that may have occurred.
 The full story may always be elusive.
 However, we do know that we unexpectedly managed to become a small part of the original pedal’s saga.
 You see, as we note in our description of the Spectrum Collection, people began contacting us in Spring 2020 to ask if we were a new offshoot of the Buffalo FX company, and if we could fulfill outstanding orders.
 Down in Australia, we had barely even heard of Buffalo FX at that point!
 We were amused at first, but after receiving quite a volume of inquiries, we soon realised that we could actually fulfill our commitment at PastFx to bringing back beloved and often hard-to-acquire “pedals from the past” by crafting precise recreations of the best Buffalo FX pedals in pedalboard-friendly enclosures, packed with all the trimmings.
 Then, when we learned about the backstory behind the BFX Reticon Flanger pedal’s doomed release, we knew that our own version would absolutely have to be a centrepiece of what we would come to call our Spectrum Collection.
 And so, we have endeavoured to bring a happy end to this story.